phamquiluan/RCAEval/SETUP.md

 # Setup

-We assume the users already satisfy the [REQUIREMENTS.md](REQUIREMENTS.md) and ready to have Python 3.10 installed.
-Then, users can install RCAEval from PyPI or build RCAEval from source.
-In addition, users who familiar with Continuous Integration (CI) can take a look at our [build-and-test.yml](.github/workflows/build-and-test.yml) configuration to see how we install and test our RCAEval on Linux and Windows machine from Python 3.7 to 3.12.
+We assume the users are on Ubuntu machine and ready to have Python 3.10 installed.
+Then, users can follow this instruction to install RCAEval using pip.
+In addition, users who familiar with Continuous Integration (CI) can take a look at our [.github/workflows](.github/workflows) and [.circleci](.circleci) to see how we install, test, and reproduce our RCAEval on different CI platforms including GitHub Action and CircleCI.

 **Table of contents**